CoeCollege-ComputerScience/payroll-requirements-team-zoetrope/questions.md

 * How does overtime work?
 * Is there weekend pay?
 * Will employees clock in and clock out?
 * Or, will payment be based upon a set schedule?
+* How and should the system handle employee suspensions?